telerik/reporting-docs/knowledge-base/deploying-trdx-(xml-report-definition)-that-uses-external-assembly.md

 Preview a report definition containing expressions with user-defined functions or other custom CLR objects coming from an external assembly.
 The application has to be configured to load the external assembly.

-## Reports using external assemblies with User-defined functions
+## Solution with User-defined functions

 Without extending the application to load the external assembly, you will get the following error *"The expression contains object* 'MyReportExtensionsLibrary' *that is not defined in the current context."*

 The avoid the error:

 - Add the Telerik.Reporting configuration section to the \<configSections\> element.
-Notice that the section type attribute may differ according the version.
+Notice that the section type attribute may differ according to the version.
 For the exact details check <a href="/configuring-telerik-reporting" target="_blank">Telerik Reporting Configuration Section</a> in the .chm help file for your version.
 - Add \<Telerik.Reporting\> section element and \<AssemblyReferences\> element in it, like in the Report Designer configuration file.
 - Place the assembly extending the default functionality (MyAssembly.dll) in the directory from where the custom application will be executed or in a subfolder described via relative to the execution folder paths using the <a href="http://msdn.microsoft.com/en-US/library/823z9h8w%28v=vs.80%29" target="_blank">.NET \<probing\> element</a>.